pivotal-cf/docs-pks/interruptions.hbs.md

 ---
 title: Service Interruptions
-owner: TKGI

 ---

-This topic describes events in the lifecycle of a Kubernetes cluster deployed by VMware Tanzu Kubernetes Grid Integrated Edition that can cause temporary service interruptions.
+This topic describes events in the lifecycle of a Kubernetes cluster deployed by {{  vars.product_full }} that can cause temporary service interruptions.

 ## <a id='service-update'></a>Stemcell or Service Update

-An operator performs a stemcell version update or Tanzu Kubernetes Grid Integrated Edition version update.
+An operator performs a stemcell version update or {{  vars.product }} version update.

 ### Impact
 - **Workload**: If you use the recommended configuration, no workload downtime is expected since the VMs are upgraded one at a time.